Well, first you need to have a clear idea of the plot and characters. Then, start sketching out the key scenes and panels to plan the flow.

 Storyboarding comics involves mapping out your story visually.
 Think about character poses, expressions, and backgrounds.
 Use simple shapes and notes to capture your initial ideas before fleshing them out.
 Also, keep in mind the pacing and transitions between panels for a seamless reading experience.

-You need to have a clear idea of the plot and characters first.
-Then, break it down into scenes and plan the layout of each panel.
+Well, first you need to have a clear idea of the story you want to tell.
+Then, break it down into scenes and plan the composition of each frame.
+Sketch out rough drafts and pay attention to the flow and pacing.